bonganimangwane/hello/README.md

 # hello
 Hello bongs

-This is a test if GIT/ GITHUB to see if this works.
+This is a test to see if GIT/ GITHUB works.